 agent for destruction than it is.

-There were once alcoholic based hand wash plastic cartons outside every ward.
+There was once alcoholic based hand wash plastic cartons outside every ward.
 Unfortunately the patients, alcoholics and junkies made a habit of drinking it.
-The wash then had to be moved inside the ward environment.
+The handwash then had to be moved inside the ward environment.

 The bugs doctor was busy rubbing his hands with the hand wash when the partner of the patient piped up, “Oh!
 You’ve replaced the hand bottle outside.
 That’s great news.
-I hope it is the the same as the one that was there.
+I hope it is the same as the one that was there last night.
 That was a fine vintage, it was”

 One of the questions that has bothered me for several years.
 Every doctor comes from home wearing his own clothes.
 Are these not likely to become bug infested at the start of the day and worse by the end of a hard shift?
 The doctor may have young children, what is being passed onto them?
 On the way home the doctor may go to a shop, takeaway or restaurant.
 Is the doctor in the most hygienic state to visit any of these places?

-Personally, I think get cross infection to zero is for doctors to wander the wards naked and have a carbolic soap shower after touching each patient.
+Personally, I think to get cross infection to zero is for doctors to wander the wards naked around the wards and have a carbolic soap shower after touching each patient.
 What other method would or could deliver the best results?

 Has it occurred to anyone to consider implementing what the patients might prefer?
 Most would prefer to have their doctor smartly dressed and looking professional.
 It provides people with confidence that they will be cared for well.

-Why ask the patients, after all if it was not for them the health system would not be under such pressure.mm
+Why ask the patients, after all they pay for it from their gross income.
+If it was not for them the health system would not even exist.

 I do believe that it was decided to remove the doctor’s uniform for reasons of subterfuge.
 No one knows who is and is not a doctor anymore.
 Of course there is the identity badge often hanging around the neck on a lanyard.
 Word on the street is that moves are afoot to ditch that too.
 The badge can then be stapled to a blouse or a shirt.
 Surely with time there will be enough damage caused for a hole to develop through which a boob or moob might fall through.

 What flummoxed me most was that doctors have less direct contact with patients than nurses.
-Their uniform remains.
+Their uniform remains intact. albeit it has changed from clean white dresses to hideous trouser like things, sometimes known as pantaloons!
 Perhaps they should wander the wards in a bra and suspenders.
 Maybe not if Dirty Harriet arrived in such gear.
 She would be an individual who caused more heart attacks than recoveries.
 Whilst nubile young female staff might have the same effect, at least the guys would float to heaven with a smile on their face.

 I have wasted much time contemplating these matters.